CASR-HKU/ESDA/evaluation.md

-### Hardware Performance
+## Hardware performance

-We have already synthesis all the designs in folder in our server.
-To evaluate the bitstreams directly, you can go to **~/ESDA/eventNet/hw/** to run the [commands](#bitstreams-evaluation).
+We have already synthesised all the designs in **~/ESDA/eventNet/hw/** on our server.
+To evaluate the bitstreams directly, run the below commands.
 There are 8 folders in the directory, each folder contains one hardware implementation.

-If you want to resynthesis the designs, please refer to [resynthesis](#resysthesis)

 To begin with, make sure you are using the **esda** environment.